hall-lab/extract_sv_reads/README.md

 The purpose of this program is to extract splitter and discordant reads from a CRAM or BAM file using logic identical to [SAMBLASTER](https://github.com/GregoryFaust/samblaster).
 This allows the generation of splitter and discordant files without name-sorting the input file.
 Unlike SAMBLASTER which appends '_1' and '_2' to splitter read names, read names in the splitter output file are altered by changing the first character to an 'A' for read1 and a 'B' for read2.

 # Usage Notes
 Splitters and discordants are output in BAM files.
 Duplicates are included by default, but can be excluded using the `-e` option.
-CRAM is supported as an input format, however, I highly recommend that when running on a CRAM file the `-T` option and `--input-threads` option are utilized.
-Neither of these are useful for BAM files, but allocating additional threads for CRAM reading will speed up the program significantly.
-In addition, `-T` prevents htslib from downloading the reference sequence used to encode the CRAM to the `REF_CACHE` location.
+As of version 0.2.0, threading affects the performance of both BAM and CRAM files and specifying more than one thread will speed up the program significantly.
+CRAM is supported as an input format, however, I highly recommend that when running on a CRAM file the `-T` option is utilized.
+The `-T` option prevents htslib from downloading the reference sequence used to encode the CRAM to the `REF_CACHE` location.
 By default, this is in the current user's home directory and may prove problematic for those with smallish home directories.
 See the [htslib documentation](http://www.htslib.org/workflow/) for more information.

 # Credits
 This program is heavily based on code from [SAMBLASTER](https://github.com/GregoryFaust/samblaster), unpublished code from [Ryan Layer](https://github.com/ryanlayer) and code written by [Travis Abbott](https://github.com/tabbott) in [diagnose_dups](https://github.com/genome/diagnose_dups).